microsoft/RegFree_WinRT/Cpp/README.md

-# Registration-free WinRT in C++ Desktop App sample
+# Registration-free WinRT in C++ Desktop App Sample

 This sample demonstrates how to use [Registration-free WinRT](https://aka.ms/regfreewinrtblog) a new feature in Windows Builds 18309+ to reference a C++ Windows Runtime component in a non-packaged C++ desktop app.
 It contains a C++ desktop app (CppDesktopApp.vcxproj) and a WinRT Component (WinRTComponent.vcxproj).